Sign in

 INTRODUCTION

-• Cost&#;Current lithium-ion-based battery cost per kilowatt is approximately a factor of 2 too high.
-The main costs are associated with the high cost of raw materials and materials processing as well as the costs of the cell, packaging, and manufacturing.
+• Cost: Current lithium-ion battery costs per kilowatt remain approximately twice as high as desired.
+Main costs are attributed to the high costs of raw materials and material processing, as well as costs associated with the cell, packaging, and manufacturing.

-• Performance&#;Performance barriers are mostly related to reduced discharge power at low temperature and loss of power due to use and aging.
+• Performance: Performance barriers primarily relate to reduced discharge power in low temperatures and loss of power due to usage and aging.

-• Life&#;Hybrid engine systems have an estimated 15 year lifetime.
-Battery technology needs to meet this target with a goal of 300,000 charging cycles.
-The cycle life has been demonstrated but the calendar life has not.
+• Life: Hybrid engines have an estimated 15-year lifetime, and battery technology must meet this target with a goal of 300,000 charging cycles.
+While demonstrated cycle life is adequate, calendar life falls short.

 BATTERY PRINCIPLE AND BASICS

-HOW WOULD YOU... &#;describe the overall significance of this paper?
+describe the overall significance of this paper?

-&#;describe this work to a materials science and engineering professional with no experience in your technical specialty?
+describe this work to a materials science and engineering professional with no experience in your technical specialty?

-&#;describe this work to a layperson?
+describe this work to a layperson?

 Thin-Film Batteries